Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Abstract

 \section{Abstract}

 With the emphasis on healthcare, early childhood education, and fitness, non-invasive measurement and recognition methods have received more attention.
-Pressure sensing has been extensively studied due to its advantages of simple structure, easy access, visualization application, and harmlessness.
-This paper introduces a smart pressure e-mat (SPeM) system based on a piezoresistive material Velostat for human monitoring applications, including sleeping postures, sports, and yoga recognition.
-After a subsystem scans e-mat readings and processes the signal, it generates a pressure image stream.
+Pressure sensing has been extensively studied because of its advantages of simple structure, easy access, visualization application, and harmlessness.
+This paper introduces a Smart Pressure e-Mat (SPeM) system based on piezoresistive material, Velostat, for human monitoring applications, including recognition of sleeping postures, sports, and yoga.
+After a subsystem scans the e-mat readings and processes the signal, it generates a pressure image stream.
 Deep neural networks (DNNs) are used to fit and train the pressure image stream and recognize the corresponding human behavior.
-Four sleeping postures and five dynamic activities inspired by Nintendo Switch Ring Fit Adventure (RFA) are used as a preliminary validation of the proposed SPeM system.
-The SPeM system achieves high accuracies on both applications, which demonstrates the high accuracy and generalization ability of the models.
+Four sleeping postures and 13 dynamic activities inspired by Nintendo Switch Ring Fit Adventure (RFA) are used as a preliminary validation of the proposed SPeM system.
+The SPeM system achieves high accuracies in both applications, demonstrating the high accuracy and generalizability of the models.
 Compared with other pressure sensor-based systems, SPeM possesses more flexible applications and commercial application prospects, with reliable, robust, and repeatable properties.